sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

 - Use the @experimental decorator to mitigate the backward compatibility issue while the code is not yet fully mature.
 The decorator is a bit clumsy to use due to doc-testing in Sphinx (tricks need to be done to avoid printing the experimental warning on each doc-test), see e.g. `AsymptoticRing <http://doc.sagemath.org/html/en/reference/asymptotic/sage/rings/asymptotic/growth_group.html>`_.

-== Experimental feature branches ==
+== Feature branches ==

-In this workflow, experimental feature or feature sets are implemented as branches on the Sage sources.
+In this workflow, features or feature sets are implemented as branches on the Sage sources.

 Pros: